-- Refer to the course calendar for course readings and assignments - All written assignments are to be completed in Microsoft Word and submitted by the published due date and time. - Course deadlines are listed within Canvas. - Extension maybe requested in writing by a student prior to the assignment due date, however late assignments are not accepted in this course. - An extension for assignments/quizzes maybe granted during the semester based on extenuating circumstances. - An assignment extension is usually only granted once due during a semester. - Please note that all written assignments must be submitted by 11:59 pm (U.S. Central Time) on the due date. - All assignments should be submitted through the link in the current Canvas module. - Plagiarism is a serious academic offense.
-Please avoid the consequences of academic dishonesty by citing all sources within your Assignments and appropriately employing Unicheck.
+- Refer to the course calendar for course readings and assignments - All written assignments are to be completed in Microsoft Word and submitted by the published due date and time. - Deadlines are listed within Canvas and the Course Calendar. - Late Assignments are not accepted in this course. - An extension for assignments/quizzes maybe granted during the semester based on extenuating circumstances and must be requested prior to the due date.
+An assignment extension is usually only granted once due. - Please note that all written assignments must be submitted by 11:59 pm (U.S. Central Time) on the due date. - All assignments should be submitted through the link in the current Canvas module. - Plagiarism is a serious academic offense.
+Please avoid the consequences of academic dishonesty by citing all sources within your Assignments and appropriately employing Uni check.